 0 No Transport Mode (Default) - to be applied when HSM is installed and configured.
-This mode will tamper the HSM if removed from the PCI bus.
-1 Single Transport Mode - HSM will not be tampered after removal from the PCI bus.
+This mode will tamper the HSM if it is removed from the PCI bus, the tamper key is turned to the tamper position, or the tamper button is pressed.
+1 Single Transport Mode - HSM will not be tampered after removal from the PCI bus, or when the tamper key is turned to the tamper position, or the tamper button is pressed.
 HSM will automatically change to No Transport Mode the next time the HSM is reset or power is removed and restored.
-2 Continuous Transport Mode - HSM will not be tampered by being removed from the PCI bus.
+2 Continuous Transport Mode - HSM will not be tampered by removal from the PCI bus, or when the tamper key is turned to the tamper position, or the tamper button is pressed.
+2 Continuous Transport Mode - HSM will not be tampered by removal from the PCI bus, or when the tamper key is turned to the tamper position, or the tamper button is pressed.